BryanSoltis/KenticoMVCWidgetShowcase/README.md

 2. Open the **[PROJECTFOLDER]\WebApp.sln** in Visual Studio.

-3. Update Web settings (IIS) to you preferred path.
+3. Update Web settings (IIS) to your preferred path.
 The article uses http://localhost/KenticoMVCWidgetShowcaseAdmin as the URL.

 4. Clear the ConnectionStrings.
 (The new connection string will be set during the DB setup process.)